moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/overview.md

 [Include picture here]

 Edges come with an associate Splink score (the probability of two records being a match).
 This makes graphs (clusters) produced by Splink so called weighted graphs, as each edge has a weight (Splink score).

-Graphs can also be directed or undirected.
-Directed (undirected) graphs are those in which edges (do not) have an associated direction.
-For example, ...

-[insert image]

-[Impact of directed versus non-directed on the definitions below...]
-[Are there any differences between our definitions and those in the literature?]

-Other properties of graphs such as self-loops and multi-edges are not be present in clusters produced with Splink.